 Estimated Net Worth: $53.2 billion

 Michael Dell is the CEO of Dell Technologies, a data storage company.
 Dell helped kick off the personal computer revolution in the 1980s, during which he attended the University of Texas, Austin, and later dropped off to found Dell Computer Corps.
-His foundation, Michael and Susan Dell Foundation, is currently helping children living in extreme poverty by giving them health aid, education, and family economic stability.
+His foundation, the Michael and Susan Dell Foundation, is currently helping children living in extreme poverty by giving them health aid, education, and family economic stability.

 Estimated Net Worth: $47.3 billion